pantheon-systems/drupal-integrations/README.md

 include __DIR__ . "/settings.pantheon.php";
 ```

-Replace the `__DIR__` on that line with `\Pantheon\Integrations\Assets::dir()`, as shown in the section "Enabling this project", above.
+Replace that one line with the entire contents of the [include-settings.php.tmpl](https://github.com/pantheon-systems/drupal-integrations/blob/11.x/vendored-assets/include-settings.php.tmpl) file.
 Once you do this, the `settings.pantheon.php` file will no longer be copied into your site's configuration folder, and will instead be included directly from its installed location in the `vendor` directory.
 This should also cause the errors from the Drupal Package Manager to go away.

 The above steps can be done automatically via Terminus.
-(Note: Requires the [Terminus Composer plugin]().)
+(Note: Requires the [Terminus Composer plugin](https://github.com/pantheon-systems/terminus-composer-plugin).)

 ```
 $ terminus connection:set sftp